alien4cloud/alien4cloud-spray/readme.md

 * DNS: 'localhost'
 * DNS: server.dc1.yorc (server.${datacenter}.${domain}) for the consul cluster members.

-Usually, we use to add the `extendedKeyUsage` extension with values `serverAuth,clientAuth` since our component are both clients and servers.
+Usually, we use to add the `extendedKeyUsage` extension with values `serverAuth,clientAuth` since our components are usually both clients and servers.

 You can find scripts that help you generating such CA and hosts keys and certificates:
 * `resources/ssl/gen-ssl-material.sh` : generate CA key and certificate of not found and key and certificate for a given host.